laravel/docs/artisan.md

     php artisan mail:send foo bar

-This can be combined with the optional argument definition to allow zero or more instances of the argument:
+This `*` character can be combined with an optional argument definition to allow zero or more instances of an argument:

     mail:send {user?*}